harshilshahneu/IELTSTAR/README.md

 - Users will be able to view browser notifications for new questions and promotional activities
 - Users can sign up for additional rewards (study material via email)

-#### Guests Users (Students)
-- Users can log in as a guest
-- Users can take the IELTS  test
-- Users can view the scores immediately after completing the test
-- Users can send scores to different social platforms
-- Users can send scores via email or SMS
-- Users will be able to view browser notifications for new questions and promotional activities

 ## Team Members
 - Amey Bansod (NUID: 002743117)
 - Harshil Shah (NUID: 002780887)